hmedrano/erddap-python/README.md

 >>>
 ```

-> You can continue adding constraints, server side operations or the distinct operation to the url generation.
+You can continue adding constraints, server side operations or the distinct operation to the url generation.

-> The class has object has methods to clear the result variables, the constraints, and the server side operations in the stack: `clearConstraints()`, `clearResultVariable()`, `clearServerSideFunctions` or `clearQuery()`
+The class has methods to clear the result variables, the constraints, and the server side operations in the stack: `clearConstraints()`, `clearResultVariable()`, `clearServerSideFunctions` or `clearQuery()`

+An user can build the query chaining the result variables, constraints and server side operations, and make the data
-To request the data:
+request in all the available formats that ERDDAP provides.

 ```python
 >>>